So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

 Our itinery in Stuttgart was largely governed by the fact that most museums in the area are closed on Mondays, and small museums tend to be closed on both Mondays and Tuesdays.
-Sunday, our arrival day, was therefore destined to be busy, and Dad practically hired a taxi driver as a chauffeur.
+Sunday, our arrival day, was therefore destined to be busy, and we essentially hired a taxi driver as a chauffeur!

-Thus we come to our first Stuttgart tourist destination, the Lapidarium: a garden containing miscellaneous statues and other relics, some dating to Roman times, others more recent.
+Thus we come to our first Stuttgart tourist destination, the Lapidarium: a garden containing miscellaneous statues and other relics — some dating to Roman times, others more recent.
 Essentially a collection of whatever survived the World War Two bombings more-or-less intact.
-The taxi driver had never heard of the Lapidarium, and there’s only a tiny little sign to let you know it’s there, but we had the right address and we found it soon enough.
+The driver had never heard of it, and there’s only a tiny little sign to let you know it’s there, but we had the right address and we found it soon enough.

 I wouldn’t list the Playing Card Museum as a Stuttgart highlight, but it was here that I obtained my first souvineer: a pack of Ganjifa (traditional Indian) cards.
 With rules in German, of course.

-Next we travelled to Weil Der Stadt, a town west of Stuttgart best known as the birthplace of Johannes Kepler (who I trust you’ve heard of).
+Next we travelled to Weil Der Stadt, a town west of Stuttgart best known as the birthplace of Johannes Kepler.
 There are two museums in the town, one dedicated to Kepler with signage in both German and English, and one about the town in general with signage in German only.
 They are both very good by the standards of small, local museums, but I don’t have any photographs.
 Partly because the rooms are very small and to take pictures would have been to risk getting in people’s way, and partly because the exhibits, while interesting, are not particularly photogenic.

-The Kepler Museum contains, among other things, copies of Johannes Kepler’s various publications, although I was mildly disappointed that none of his poetry was on display.
+The Kepler Museum contains copies of Kepler’s various publications among other things, though I was mildly disappointed that none of his poetry was on display.
 I can’t say I learned anything I didn’t already know, but with the jetlag and everything I was too tired to take in much.
 Regardless, I enjoyed the museum.
-Later I lent Dad my copy of The Sleepwalkers by Arthur Koestler, a well-known book with lots of information about Kepler) which I had brought with me.
+Later I lent Dad my copy of The Sleepwalkers by Arthur Koestler (a famous book with lots of information about Kepler) which I had brought with me.